-In four communities randomised to receive the PopART intervention within the HPTN071 trial, we implemented a strategy to provide individuals with a choice of how to test for HIV.
+In four communities randomized to receive the PopART intervention within the HPTN071 trial, we implemented a strategy to provide individuals with a choice of how to test for HIV.
 All communities were urban and situated in district towns.
-Three of the communities were in the Copperbelt, about 500kms from Lusaka; one in Central Province, almost 200kms from Lusaka.
-Within the four communities, we randomly allocated sixty-six CHiP zones to either the HIVST intervention or PopART standard of care (non-HIVST zones).
+Three of the communities were in the Copperbelt, approximately 500 kilometers from Lusaka, and one was in Central Province, almost 200 kilometers from Lusaka.
+Within the four communities, we randomly allocated 66 CHiP zones to either the HIVST intervention or PopART standard of care (non-HIVST zones).

-In zones randomised to the HIVST intervention, CHiPs provided a choice for how to test for HIV to individuals choosing to have an HIV-test (Figure 2).
-CHiPs provided information on the process of HIVST, the advantages and disadvantages relative to finger-prick HIV testing, and, for individuals opting to self-test, a demonstration of how to perform the test and read the results using a flipchart with step-by-step instructions as well as appropriately translated manufacturer's instructions for use (IFU) included in the HIV self-test kits.
+In zones randomized to the HIVST intervention, CHiPs provided individuals choosing to have an HIV test with a choice as to how to conduct this test (Figure 2).
+CHiPs provided information on the process of HIVST and the advantages and disadvantages relative to finger-prick HIV testing.
+For individuals opting to self-test, they also provided a demonstration of how to perform the test and read the results using a flipchart with step-by-step instructions, and appropriately translated manufacturer's instructions for use

+(IFU) were included in the self-test kits.
 The level of supervision offered to an individual opting for HIVST was dependent on the individual's preference.
-If an individual opted to use the HIV self-test during the CHiP visit (Supervised HIVST), the individual performed and read the HIV self-test result but the CHiP was available to offer any help requested.
+If they opted to use the HIV self-test during the CHiP visit (supervised HIVST), the individual performed and read the HIV self-test result, but the CHiP was available to offer help if requested.

-If the individuals opted to HIVST after the CHiPs visit (unsupervised HIVST), CHiPs conducted a follow-up visit within seven days of leaving an HIVST with an individual.
-During a follow-up visit, CHiPs collected the HIV self-test, read the results of the HIV self-test (unless the individual did not want the CHiPs to read the result), provided post-test counselling and linked the individual to treatment and care, or prevention services as per PopART standard of care.
-For individuals who did not disclose their HIV self-test result, CHiPs provided generic post-test counselling suitable for an HIV positive or negative result.
-CHiPs informed individuals opting to test in the absence of the CHiP that they could drop the kit off at the clinic in a sealed box at a PopART information desk, thus by-passing the CHiP entirely.
-Individuals opting for HIVST were given a self-completed results form (Appendix A) to allow them to record the result of the HIV self-test and report any challenges using the test kit.
-This form was adapted from a form used in an ongoing cluster-randomised trial of distribution of HIVST by community-based distributors in other communities in Zambia (Self-testing for Africa (STAR); http://hivstar.lshtm.ac.uk/).
+If the individual opted for HIVST after the CHiPs visit (unsupervised HIVST), CHiPs conducted a follow-up visit within seven days of leaving an HIVST with the individual.
+During this visit, CHiPs collected the HIV self-test, read the result (unless the individual did not want the CHiPs to read the result), provided post-test counseling and linked the individual to treatment and care or prevention services, per PopART standard of care.
+For individuals who did not disclose their HIV self-test result, CHiPs provided generic post-test counseling suitable for an HIV-positive or -negative result.
+CHiPs informed individuals opting to test in the absence of a CHiP that they could drop the kit off at the clinic in a sealed box at a PopART information desk, thus by-passing the CHiP entirely.
+Individuals opting for HIVST were given a self-completed results form (Appendix A) to allow them to record the result of the HIV self-test and report any challenges to using the test kit.
+This form was adapted from a form used in an ongoing CRT of HIVST distribution by community-based distributors in other communities in Zambia (HIV Self-testing Africa (STAR); http://hivstar.lshtm.ac.uk/).

 For adults (aged 18 years or older) who reported having a partner that was absent at the time of the household visit, CHiPs offered to leave HIVST kits for secondary distribution.
-If an individual opted to take an HIVST for an absent partner, CHiPs performed a demonstration of the HIVST kit for the present individual and left a calling card with the CHiPs phone number to allow the absent individual to contact the CHiP.
+If an individual opted to take an HIVST for an absent partner, CHiPs performed a demonstration of the HIVST kit for the present individual and left a calling card with the CHiP's phone number to allow the absent individual to contact the CHiP.
 If requested, the CHiP left two HIVST kits with the present individual to facilitate couples testing.

-Figure 2.
-Schematic of offer of HIV testing services by CHiPs (lay counsellors)
+Figure 2: Schematic of offer of HIV testing services by CHiPs (lay counselors)